xunit/xunit/site/xunit.analyzers/_rules/xUnit1040.md

 ---
 title: xUnit1040
-description: The type argument to TheoryData is nullable, while the type of the corresponding test method parameter is not
+description: The type argument to theory data is nullable, while the type of the corresponding test method parameter is not
 category: Usage
 severity: Warning
 ---

 ## Cause

-The `TheoryData` type argument is marked as nullable, and the test method argument is marked as non-nullable.
+The `TheoryData` or `TheoryDataRow` type argument is marked as nullable, and the test method argument is marked as non-nullable.

 ## Reason for rule